2024 Women's T20 World Cup: Semi-final 1

+Semi-final 2

 The second semi-final at Sharjah Cricket Stadium on 18 October saw West Indies battle it out against New Zealand.
 Batting first, New Zealand put on 128/9 with Deandra Dottin picking up 4/22 and then restricting West Indies to 120/8 with the help of Eden Carson's 3/29 to win by 8 runs and reach the final for the first time since 2010.